Violet Evergarden: The Movie: Plot

-Daisy, the granddaughter of Anne Magnolia, stumbles upon the letters sent to her grandmother during her birthdays.
+Daisy, the granddaughter of the recently deceased Anne Magnolia, stumbles upon the numerous letters sent to her grandmother during her birthdays.
 (Note: As depicted in the tenth episode of Violet Evergarden (2018).)
-She becomes curious about the legend of Violet Evergarden, who is well-known for writing beautiful letters on behalf of her customers.
-More than half a century ago, (Note: Set four years after the events of Violet Evergarden and one year after the events of the second half of Violet Evergarden: Eternity and the Auto Memory Doll (2019).)
-Violet receives a request from a terminally ill boy named Yuris to write letters for his family.
-Meanwhile, Claudia Hodgins finds a mail with a vague address on it and recognizes the handwriting to be from Gilbert Bougainvillea, whom they thought to be dead.
-He manages to find its origin from the remote island of Ekarte and decides to bring Violet with him.
+She becomes curious about the legend of Violet Evergarden, who is well known for writing beautiful letters on behalf of her customers.
+More than half a century ago, (Note: Set four years after the events of Violet Evergarden and one year after the events of the second half of Violet Evergarden: Eternity and the Auto Memory Doll (2019).) after writing the hymn of the sea for Leiden's annual Thanksgiving festival, Violet receives a request from a terminally ill boy named Yuris to write letters for his family.
+She writes one to Yuris's mother, father, and younger brother, and promises to deliver them once he passes on, but is unable to write a final one to his friend Lucas due to his deteriorating condition.

+Meanwhile, Claudia Hodgins finds an undelivered letter with a distant address on it and recognizes the handwriting to be from Gilbert Bougainvillea, whom he thought to be dead.
+He informs Gilbert's brother Dietfried, and deduces the letter's origin is from the remote island of Ekarte.
+Curious about its authenticity, Claudia decides to go and brings Violet with him.
 Upon reaching the island, Claudia finds Gilbert alive yet missing his right eye and arm.
-Gilbert declines to meet Violet due to his guilt of bringing her misery, thinking that she will be happier without him.
+Gilbert, now a teacher on the island under the alias "Jilbert", declines to meet Violet due to his guilt of bringing her misery, thinking that she will be happier without him.
 Violet tries to meet him but the latter insists on not wanting to see her, causing her to emotionally break down.